gjbex/Defensive_programming_and_debugging/docs/CodingBestPractices/ErrorHandling/error_handling_cpp.md

 }
 ~~~~

-In the callig context of this fragment of code, `e` will still have its original polymorphic type.
+In the calling context of this fragment of code, `e` will still have its original polymorphic type.